 Getting around Rio de Janeiro is easily accomplished by walking, using taxi cabs, and relying on Tour Guides.
 This is especially true if you are just vacationing here for a few days, and staying in Ipanema or Copacabana.

 If you are planning a longer vacation in the city, then getting around Rio by other means, such as using the Metro, renting a car, or riding the city buses, can be inexpensive and/or afford greater flexibility.
+Make the most of your Brazilian vacation, discover all the things to do in Rio de Janeiro by booking your tours the best with local travel experts.

 It's also a lot of fun to rent a bicycle for a few hours or for the entire day.
 You can safely ride on paved bike paths next to the beaches from Leme in the upper part of Copacabana Beach, down the entire way to Leblon at the lower end of Ipanema Beach.